How to Grow Nasturtium From Seed to Flower

 If you planted seeds directly outdoors, make sure to keep the soil moist until the seeds have germinated, and then water every few days when the soil dries out.

-If you are growing indoors, start your seeds 2-3 weeks before your last frost.
+If you’re growing indoors, start your seeds 2-3 weeks before your last frost.
 Plant the seeds in 2 inch pots, at a depth that is 2x the size of the seed.
 Keep the soil moist, but not too wet until the seeds germinate.
 Once the seeds have germinated, place them under grow lights.

 Continue your garden learning: